RPG Maker: English versions

 Historically, few early RPG Maker versions had official English releases.
 Each Windows version has, however, been subject to unlicensed distribution through the internet in some form or other.
 RPG Maker 95, as well as translation patches for the Super Famicom titles RPG Maker Super Dante and RPG Maker 2, were translated and distributed by a group called KanjiHack.
 In 1999, KanjiHack closed upon receiving a cease and desist e-mail from ASCII's lawyers.
 RPG Maker 95 was re-released with a more complete translation under the name RPG Maker 95+ by a Russian programmer, under the alias of Don Miguel, who later translated and released RPG Maker 2000.
 Later versions, RPG Maker 2003, and RPG Maker XP, were similarly translated and distributed by a programmer under the alias of RPG Advocate.

 The first official English release of the PC series was of RPG Maker XP on September 16, 2005.
 The next two versions of the software, RPG Maker VX and RPG Maker VX Ace both received official English releases.
-Since 2010 English versions of RPG Maker have been published by Degica, who have also officially released English versions of the older titles RPG Maker 2000 and RPG Maker 2003.
+Since 2010, English versions of RPG Maker have been published by Degica, who have also officially released English versions of the older titles RPG Maker 2000 and RPG Maker 2003.

-The first official English language of a console version was the PlayStation version in 2000, simply called RPG Maker, by Agetec.
+The first official English language console version was the PlayStation version in 2000, simply called RPG Maker, by Agetec.
 Agetec also localized RPG Maker 2 and 3.

 RPG Maker variants are re-implemented by the open-source Open RPG Maker, MKXP and EasyRPG editors and interpreters.